-- Manage and coordinate subrecipient activities. - If requested by the CAM, submit a draft of each subaward required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of the executed subaward. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.
+- Manage and coordinate subrecipient activities. - If requested by the CAM, submit a letter describing each subcontract required to conduct the work under this Agreement or stating that no subcontracts are required. - If requested by the CAM, submit a draft copy of the pending subcontract. - If requested by the CAM, submit a final copy of the executed subcontract. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.

-- Letter describing the subawards needed, or stating that no subawards are required
+- Letter describing the subawards needed, or stating that no subawards are required (if requested)

 - Draft subcontracts (if requested)

 - Final subcontracts (if requested)